microsoft/Accera/docs/Manual/03 Schedules.md

 schedule.reorder(k, i, j)
 ```

-The `reorder` transformation sets the order of the indices in the schedule.
-From the iteration space point-of-view, `reorder` performs a pivot rotation of the iteration space, which orients its dimensions in the specified order.
+The `reorder` transformation sets the order of indices in the schedule.
+From the iteration space point-of-view, `reorder` performs a pivot rotation of the iteration space, which orients its dimensions in a specified order.
 Since the iteration space elements are executed in lexicographic order, pivoting the iteration space is equivalent to reordering the loops.

 For example, we can write:
 ```python